Entertainment & Arts

 TGNR: Thank you for your time, Peter.

-To learn more about Peter Green, or order any of his novels, please click here to visit his Amazon page.
+To learn more about Peter Green, or order Things Have a Habit, please click here to visit his Amazon page.

 Write to Philip A. DiCostanzo at email@example.com